1408 (film): Production

+Development

 In November 2003 and 2004, Dimension Films optioned the rights to the 1999 short story "1408" by Stephen King.
-The studio hired screenwriter Matt Greenberg to adapt the story into a screenplay.
-In October 2005, Mikael Håfström was hired to direct 1408, with the screenplay being rewritten by screenwriters Scott Alexander and Larry Karaszewski.
-In March 2006, actor John Cusack was cast to star in the film, joined by actor Samuel L. Jackson the following April.
-In July, actress Kate Walsh was cast to star opposite Cusack as the protagonist's ex-wife, but she was forced to exit in August due to scheduling conflicts with her role on Grey's Anatomy.
-She was replaced by actress Mary McCormack.
+The studio hired Matt Greenberg to adapt the story into a screenplay.
+In October 2005, Mikael Håfström was hired to direct, with the screenplay being rewritten by Scott Alexander and Larry Karaszewski.
+In March 2006, John Cusack was cast to star in the film, joined by Samuel L. Jackson the following April.
+In July, Kate Walsh was cast to star opposite Cusack as the protagonist's ex-wife, but she was forced to exit in August due to scheduling conflicts with her role on Grey's Anatomy.
+She was replaced by Mary McCormack.

+Filming

 According to Cusack, the Roosevelt Hotel in New York was used for some of the exterior shots of the Dolphin.
 The lobby scenes were filmed at the Reform Club in London.